HusPhil/CaguiclaFhilJoshuaCS3101_WSTactivities/README.md

 - **September 2024**: Basic HTML and CSS with table structures
 - **October 2024**: Advanced CSS and responsive design
 - **November 2024**: JavaScript functionality and interactive features

+## Acknowledgements
+Special thanks to Professor Fatima Marie Agdon for her guidance and expertise throughout this Web Systems and Technologies course.
+Her dedication to teaching and comprehensive approach to web development has been instrumental in the success of these laboratory activities.

+## Copyright
+ 2024 All Rights Reserved

+This work is part of the Web Systems and Technologies course at STI College Novaliches.
+All source code, documentation, and related materials are protected under copyright law.
+No part of this project may be reproduced or used without proper attribution and permission.

+For educational purposes only.